openvinotoolkit/training_extensions/test_build/_sources/guide/explanation/algorithms/classification/hierarhical_classification.rst.txt

 Models
 ******

-We use the same model templates as for Multi-class Classification.
+We use the same model recipes as for Multi-class Classification.
 Please, refer: :ref:`Classification Models <classification_models>`.

 To see which models are available for the task, the following command can be executed: